 How do the recovery tools work?

 Any recovery tool works on the same principle, but the algorithm then makes each of them stand out.
-Similarly, Winfr searches for deleted files that are not available in the master table but physically available on the drive.
-The recovery tools search directly into the drive instead of looking into a master table for its location and list the files.
+Similarly, Winfr searches for deleted files that are not available in the master table but are physically available on the drive.
+The recovery tools search directly in the drive instead of looking up its location in a master table and list the files.

 Can I recover files for a formatted drive?